Category intelligence can help you identify challenges you didn’t see coming. Category intervention enables you to solve them – and save costs.

 In the first case, category intervention delivers a clear, action-oriented short-run solution, designed to help teams deliver significant cost savings over a short period of time.
 Rather than looking at how intelligence could be applied across the function, it places deep focus on a single category, diving into it to uncover powerful opportunities at speed.

-For teams experimenting with intelligence solutions, and those looking to solve a specific category challenge, this approach can deliver strong results.
+For teams experimenting with category intelligence solutions, and those looking to solve a specific category challenge, this approach can deliver strong results.

 But it’s the second use case where category intervention really shines.
 When delivered on an ongoing basis, category intervention brings an extra level of strategic value to category intelligence.
 Every change your team makes – whether it’s a change of process, reallocation of resources, or exploring a new supplier – is made with a broader goal in mind: building a more efficient, cost-effective procurement function.